subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Why we like this, in a nutshell:

-• Maintaining the Peg: By allowing users to redeem BOLD for collateral when the price drops below $1, the protocol ensures that market imbalances are quickly corrected.
+• **Maintaining the Peg**: By allowing users to redeem BOLD for collateral when the price drops below $1, the protocol ensures that market imbalances are quickly corrected.
 This acts as a safety net, keeping the system stable even during volatile market conditions.

-• Immediate Value Recovery: Users can always retrieve a dollar’s worth of collateral, minus fees, when redeeming BOLD, offering a straightforward and predictable way to preserve value.
+• **Immediate Value Recovery**: Users can always retrieve a dollar’s worth of collateral, minus fees, when redeeming BOLD, offering a straightforward and predictable way to preserve value.

 Under severe stress, Liquity V2 introduces urgent redemptions.
 These are designed to rapidly reduce debt from the affected branch by allowing users to redeem their BOLD without any redemption fees and with a small collateral bonus.